maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

         ├── sample1.bam
         └── sample1.bam.bai

-Apart from the common module outputs (see `Running snakePipes`_), the workflow would produce the following folders:
+Apart from the common module outputs (see :ref:`running_snakePipes`), the workflow would produce the following folders:

 * **Annotation**: This folder would contain the GTF and BED files used for analysis.
 In case the file has been filtered using the ``--filter_annotation`` option (see :ref:`RNAconfig`), this would contain the filtered files.